 - And to promote greater understanding of blindness and low vision.

 Many people who are blind, have low vision, or sighted, benefit from the following ACBI services:

 - Information and referral on all aspects of blindness and low vision.

 - Support to consumer advocates

-- Legal assistance on matters relating to blindness
+- Legal resources on matters relating to blindness

 - Leadership and legislative training

-- Consulting with industry regarding employment of blind and visually impaired individuals
+- Consulting with industry regarding employment of the blind and individuals with low vision

 - Governmental monitoring, consultation and advocacy